Kathryn Hobbs Dip Couns. MBACP

 Having extensive skills and experience supporting and working with individuals via a range of community projects including organisations such as Women’s Aid, my counselling experience has included work with MIND and University Student Services.

-I am currently a practicing NHS counsellor for GP practices.
+I previously worked as a NHS counsellor for GP practices.

 Training, qualifications & experience